aldur/aldur.github.io/_posts/2023-10-30-jekyll-seo.md

     available to search crawlers.
 The [`minima`
     theme](https://github.com/jekyll/minima) I am [using]({% post_url
     2023-10-07-reboot %}) suggests adding it in its default configuration.

+[^indexing]:
+    In my case, trying to manually request the indexing from the Google Search Console got me:

+    > Sorry--we couldn't process this request because you've exceeded your daily
+    > quota.
+Please try submitting this again tomorrow.

+    I got this on my first request of the day.
+Is the quota zero?